Can OnlyFans Be Traced Back to You? The Honest Answer — and How to Stay Protected

 Your Bank Statement

-This is the most common way people get exposed — and the one most creators don’t think about.
+This is the most common exposure point — and the one most creators never think about.

-When OnlyFans pays you, the deposit shows up in your bank account.
+When OnlyFans pays you, the deposit appears in your bank account.
 The transaction description typically reads something like “ONLYFANS” or “OF PAYMENTS.”

 How to prevent it:

 Open a separate bank account exclusively for your creator income.
-Use an online business bank like Novo, Relay, or Mercury.
+Online business banks like Novo, Relay, or Mercury work well.
 OnlyFans deposits go there.
-You transfer money to your personal account separately, and the transaction just looks like a transfer between your own accounts.
+You transfer money to your personal account separately, and that transaction looks like any ordinary inter-account transfer.

-If you want a full financial separation strategy, an LLC (Limited Liability Company) is the cleanest option.
-Your OnlyFans income flows to a business account under your business name, not your personal name.
-It’s $200-$500 to set up in most US states and creates a genuine financial and legal separation.
+For full financial separation, an LLC is the cleanest option.
+Your OnlyFans income flows to a business account under your business name — not your personal name.
+It costs $200-$500 to set up in most US states and creates genuine financial and legal separation that protects you on multiple levels.

 Your Taxes

-OnlyFans will send you a 1099-NEC if you earn more than $600 in a year.
+OnlyFans sends a 1099-NEC if you earn more than $600 in a year.
 This is a federal tax form that reports your income to the IRS.

 How to prevent it:

 Use a P.O. box or business address for all OnlyFans correspondence.
-If you have an LLC, use the registered business address.
+If you have an LLC, use your registered business address.

-For taxes, either file separately from a partner or work with a CPA who respects client confidentiality (which is a professional and legal requirement).
-Many creators who work with Aruna Talent get connected with tax professionals who are experienced with creator income and handle it discretely.
+For taxes, either file separately from a partner or work with a CPA who handles creator income — which many tax professionals do, and all are bound by professional confidentiality.
+Many creators who work with Aruna Talent get connected with tax professionals who understand creator businesses and handle it with discretion.

 Your IP Address

-If you’re logging into OnlyFans from your home Wi-Fi, that IP address is tied to your home network.
-If you’re logging in from a work network, it’s tied to your employer.
+If you’re logging in from your home Wi-Fi, that IP is tied to your home network.
+From a work network, it’s tied to your employer.

 How to prevent it:

-Use a VPN whenever you log into OnlyFans or your creator accounts.
-A VPN routes your connection through a server in another location, masking your real IP.
-NordVPN, ExpressVPN, and ProtonVPN are all solid options with no-log policies.
+Use a VPN whenever you log into OnlyFans or any creator account.
+A VPN routes your connection through a server elsewhere, masking your real IP address.
+NordVPN, ExpressVPN, and ProtonVPN all offer reliable no-log policies.

 Never log into creator accounts from work networks.